The Lake District Calvert Trust has been driven to the brink of closure by the Covid-19 pandemic.

 Calvert Lakes Emergency Bounce Back Appeal

 The Lake District Calvert Trust has been welcoming guests with disabilities to our dedicated centre at Calvert Lakes for well over forty years, enabling them to enjoy the benefits of outdoor activities in a safe and accessible, yet challenging environment.
-This year our revenue has been severely hit by the Covid-19 pandemic, and the centre will run out of free reserve funds by March 2021.
-To bounce back in the spring, and survive the following winter, we are now appealing for your help.
+Our revenue has been severely hit by the Covid-19 pandemic and our future hangs in the balance.
+To bounce back in the spring, and survive the following winter, we are appealing for your help.